 Rock Me Baby Records carves out a new path in the market of music for small children," says Susie.
-"The albums provide parents with a contemporary way to introduce the beauty and tradition of nursery rhymes and lullabies."
+"The albums provide parents with a contemporary way to introduce the beauty and tradition of children's songs, nursery rhymes and lullabies."
 All the CDs contain original and interesting arrangements of traditional songs.
-The lullabies are soothing and calming and the nursery rhymes are fun, exciting and unique, with multiple voices and instruments.
+The lullabies are soothing and calming and the children's songs are fun, exciting and unique, with multiple voices and instruments.

 Singer Susie Tallman graduated UCLA with a BA in voice performance.
 Susie followed her passion to work with musicians by working at A&M Studios with the producer Jimmy Iovine.
 She then left A&M with Jimmy Iovine and a few others to become a founding employee of Interscope Records.
 Susie was fortunate enough to work with world class musicians including NIN, Tom Jones, Dr. Dre, Ron Sexsmith, A Very Special Christmas albums, Tracy Chapman and so many others.
 One incredible experience after the next provided Susie with the knowledge to venture out on her own to start Rock Me Baby Records.
 Wanting to live and study abroad before recording, Susie further evolved her voice in France, singing with the Choeur International and the American Chorus in Paris.
 Upon her return to the states, Susie honed her classical training at the New England Conservatory Workshop in Boston and worked at the extraordinary indie label Q Division Records.
 She has sung backup for such acts as Ronnie Spector, Darlene Love and Cheap Trick, and has performed at Carnegie Hall, the Rose Bowl, the Los Angeles Forum and Pauley Pavilion as well as in commercials for Taco Bell, The Coca-Cola Reunion commercial and the movie Beaches.
 She is a former member of the San Francisco Symphony Chorus and The New Mexico Symphony Chorus.
 Susie is currently raising three children while teaching, singing & recording.
 Videos from her DVD can be seen on PBS between shows around the country.